What is a bone scan?

 as the tracer gives off less radiation than a standard X-ray.

-- During the waiting period, you will need to drink several glasses of water (4 to 6
+During the waiting period, you will need to drink 4 to 6 glasses of water to help

 done right after the injection of the tracer.
 Another set of scans will be done after